thimabru1010/Homework3_ELE2765/README.md

   <img src="models_parameters.png" alt="Number of pixels by class"/>
 </p>

+If you want to reproduce results the dataset is in this drive: https://drive.google.com/drive/folders/17sy0-ljxP9xQH8ANvjsZTru8aCOxZz4x?usp=sharing

 ## Testing
 On testing notebook `Test_model.ipynb` you have all the preprocess scripts and also prediction patches reconstruction and patches visualization code.